 When you remove your pet from the bath, place it on a paper or cloth towel, and carry it back to its basking lamp.

-If your normally-alert adolescent or adult Beardie spends days in a non-responsive layabout, that could be a sign that it’s preparing for brumation - a form of reptile hibernation that pops up in the fall months.
-(In the wild, Dragons can also hibernate, or aestivate, during the hottest part of the summer months to conserve water.)
+If your normally-alert adolescent or adult Beardie spends days idle, that could be a sign that it’s preparing for brumation.
+This is a form of reptile hibernation that pops up in the fall months.

 When brumating, Bearded Dragons often pass up meals and sleep for days at a time.
 Just leave your Beardie be, and wait for it to return.

 Cleaning the Habitat